novusengine/NovusCore/README.md

 ### What is NovusCore

-NovusCore is an emulator project for World of Warcraft.
+NovusCore is an MMO Engine using World of Warcraft as an inspiration to benchmark

-Currently NovusCore is a client/server solution where our main focus is to support the Wrath of the Lich King expansion.
+Currently NovusCore offers a client/server solution where our main focus is to be feature complete with the Wrath of the Lich King expansion.
-Long term, we hope to support the base game and all expansions in one client.
+Long term, we hope to support many more features.

 ### The NovusCore Promise